simsam8/inf265_project3/report.md

 Each model has an embedding layer as its first layer, which is frozen during initalization.
 Additionally each architecture includes a parameter for the max length of the input sequence.

-The `SimplMLP` contains three fully connected layers after the embedding layer.
+The `SimpleMLP` contains three fully connected layers after the embedding layer.
 The first linear layer takes an input of size `embedding_dim*max_len`.
 The last layer has an output size of 12, corresponding to the number of possible conjugations.
 All sizes of the layers in between are adjustable.